MITx MicroMasters® Program Pathway to the Data Science Degree Program

 During the semester that you are completing Advanced Python for Data Science, submit the official application to the program.
 Don't delay!
+It is critical to your admission and degree program success to prioritize the degree course required for admission and apply to the program before completing subsequent courses.
 We have fall, spring, and summer admission cycles.

 If you submit a complete and timely application—which includes your MITx MicroMasters Program credential in Statistics and Data Science as well as the required Harvard course, grades, and cumulative GPA—you’ll be admitted, after which you’ll take eight more courses to earn the degree.

 A complete application also requires a passing score on our online test of critical reading and writing skills or completion of the program elective, EXPO 34 Business Rhetoric with a grade of B or higher.
 Tip: Take the test right away, in your first semester at Harvard.

 The MITx MicroMasters Program credential in Statistics and Data Science must be earned prior to completing any degree-applicable courses at Harvard.
 Further, the credential cannot be more than three years old at the time of application.
 Credit is only granted for the entire MicroMasters Program; Harvard credit will not be awarded for individual courses.

 Affordability is core to our mission.
 Our 2019–20 graduate tuition is $2,840 per course.
 The total tuition cost of earning the graduate degree is approximately $25,560.

 There are a number of financial aid options available once you’re admitted to the program.